Thank you for your interest in Happy Dog Agility

 So, where do you start?

 This all depends on your goals and the age of your dog.
-If your dog is over 8 months old and has never had any training, you should start in our Foundation Class, then either continue in foundation or move into the Agility Track.
-If your dog already has foundation training, you may go directly into the Agility Track with the Pre-Agility course.
+If your dog is over 8 months old and has never had any training, you should start in our Obedience Class, then either continue in obedience or move into the Agility Track.
+If your dog already has obedience training, you may go directly into the Agility Track with the Pre-Agility course.
 If your dog is under 8 months of age, you may choose to start with our Puppy Track.

 Below is a description of the various tracks which should help you determine the appropriate class for you.
 You are more than welcome to contact us if you need help deciding on a class.